 Best of all, it’s easy for you to get to and from these places.
 No worrying about driving.

-Though Yilan and Taichung don’t have much of a nightlife scene, you can still take a bus or train and reach Taipei’s city center within an hour.
+Though Yilan and Taichung don’t have much of a nightlife scene, take a bus or train and reach Taipei’s city center within an hour.
 With New Taipei, you’ll just need to take the MRT, a bike, or even walk to reach Taipei.

 Taichung; however, has a developing bar and club culture for its massive young population.